Giftbit/currencyapi/docs/drop-in-gift-cards.md

 gem install lightrail_client
 ```

-Creating a Shopper Token in server side code:
+Creating a Shopper Token in server side code (this will be passed to the client-side components in Steps 1, 2, & 3):
 ```javascript
 const lightrail = require("lightrail-client");